 Do not be fooled.
 We love noodles and pastas of all varieties.
 But we also love making vegetable noodles and use them in creamy, cheesy sauces, sticky sweet glazes or soups.
 It is a good soup for transitioning into fall with the last of the summer's bounty.
 We also are big fans of pork and anything cooked with a dashi broth.
 I had made a Momofuku-style roasted pork which is rubbed in salt and sugar overnight and then roasted for about 6 hours.
+I love adding coriander and cumin as well.
+It's like pork candy on the outside and tender on the inside.
 It freezes well and can be taken out in small bits to elevate a simple dashi broth to something heavenly.
 Add to that some sweet, charred veggies, zucchini noodles and a silky, poached egg, and this is one of the most soulful bowls of soup you can get. —savorthis

 Slow Roasted Pork

 Mix 1 cup sugar and 1 cup salt in a bowl.
 Rub all over pork, wrap in plastic wrap and put back in the bowl in the fridge overnight.
 Preheat oven to 300, remove wrap from pork, place in a roasting pan and roast about 6 hours or until meat pulls easily apart.
 Baste with the juices every hour or so.
 Remove from oven and let cool slightly.
 Turn oven to 500.
 Mix brown sugar and 1T salt and rub all over pork.
 Put back in oven for about 10 minutes until sugar has caramelized.
 DO NOT WALK AWAY!
 Burnt sugar is nasty!